Offering Customer Financing: What It Is and How It Works

 Merchants can play the role of the lender by providing in-house financing directly to their customers.
 Putting on two caps has its advantages and disadvantages and comes with multiple responsibilities.

-In-house financing avoids outsourcing any management, giving the business more visibility and control in the lending process and more profit from interest.
+In-house financing avoids outsourcing any management, giving the business more control in the lending process and profit from interest.
 However, it also places all legal obligations into the business’s hands.
 It can also be costly to develop, as a repayment system must be designed, and a new team must be hired to manage it.

 If in-house customer financing seems like the best option for your business, your business will need to take the following steps: